TommyHughes/LoanAnalysisProjectPage/README.md

 * You can find the data on [kaggle](https://www.kaggle.com/wendykan/lending-club-loan-data).
 * You can see the published result [here](https://tommyhughes.github.io/LoanAnalysisProjectPage/).
-* You can find the script used to analyze the project [here] (https://github.com/TommyHughes/LoanAnalysis).
+* You can find the script used to analyze the project [here](https://github.com/TommyHughes/LoanAnalysis).